aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 The Toolkit uses [CodeLenses](#terms-codelenses) as a shortcut to launching `aws-sam` [Debug Configurations](#debug-configurations).

-Some users find CodeLenses visually distracting, while others use the Toolkit for features not related to local debugging.
+Some users find CodeLenses visually distracting.
+Others use the Toolkit for features not related to local debugging.
 The Toolkit's CodeLenses are enabled by default, but can be disabled in the Toolkit settings.

 The CodeLenses discussed below only appear for languages/runtimes that the Toolkit provides support for (see [Introduction](#introduction)).